 Racial Equity Initiatives

-- Do you have a comment to submit about the City’s Racial Equity Initiatives?
+- Submit Comments.
+Do you have a comment to submit about the City’s Racial Equity Initiatives?
 Please submit it here.

-- Angela Freeman is the City's Diversity, Equity and Economic Advancement Officer and she may be reached here.
+- Contact Staff.
+Angela Freeman is the City's Diversity, Equity and Economic Advancement Officer and she may be reached here.

 Slave Auction Block Relocation

 The Slave Auction Block Relocation is an ongoing effort since 2017.
-Now entering phase 2, the auction block has been removed and is in temporary storage while the Fredericksburg Area Museum prepares a temporary exhibit.
-Read more about the auction block here.
+Now entering phase 2, the corner of William Street and Charles Street has been repaired with a wayside display sign and medallion to memorialize the site in the interim.
+The 1,200 pound sandstone auction block was moved to the Fredericksburg Area Museum and will be featured in a temporary exhibit on African-American history.
+Read more about the Slave Auction Block here.
 This effort is just the beginning of racial equity initiatives here in the City of Fredericksburg.
-Do you have a comment to submit to the City about the Auction Block?
-Submit it here.

 Changing the Name of Jefferson Davis Highway